Fed up of the scamming MLM companies you come across?

 Tell your story and help spread the truth.
 Make sure there’s lots of evidence out there for people researching joining one of these schemes.
 Make sure that the truth outweighs the propaganda.
 You can do this in a number of ways-

-- If you are a talented writer, consider telling your side of things.
+- If you enjoy writing, consider telling your side of things.
 Either write for us as a guest writer or start your own blog.
 If you want your story told but don’t want your name revealed, we can post it for you anonymously on this website.
 Just check our guidelines and get in touch.

 - Not a writer?
 Consider giving us a brief rundown of what happened or what information you have so you can go on our database.
-You never know – you might be needed when a reporter contacts us, looking for people to interview.
+You never know — you might be needed when a journalist contacts us, looking for people to interview.
 This happens quite regularly.
 Unfortunately we are often not able to find people who are willing to help.
 This means the story doesn’t get written.
 It would be really useful to have you on our list, along with details of whether you need to anonymous or not.
 Drop us a message through our contact form.

 - Add your voice to our Twitter discussions or website forums, and make sure people hear what you have to say.